circuitscan/circuitscan/README.md

 ## TODO

 - [ ] support more than just latest circom version
-- [ ] ddos protection!
+- [ ] ddos protection! / account system
-- [ ] separate lambdas deployed with low/high memory for getStatus/verify
+- [ ] api for programmatic verification / command in circomkit fo ci
 - [ ] allow for contract name changes?
 - [ ] form for submitting a proof to be verified
 - [ ] auto-include circomlib files in selector